-The Reverend Greg McGonigle is a Unitarian Universalist minister and the University Chaplain of Tufts University.
-He previously served at Oberlin College and the University of California at Davis, and he was a researcher for Harvard’s Pluralism Project.
+The Reverend Greg McGonigle is a Unitarian Universalist minister and the Dean of Religious Life and University Chaplain at Emory University.
+He previously served at Tufts University, Oberlin College, and the University of California at Davis, and he was a researcher for Harvard’s Pluralism Project.
 His scholarly interests include interfaith studies, liberation theologies, American religious history, South Asian religions, and queer studies.
 He holds an AB from Brown University and a Master of Divinity degree from Harvard, and he is currently completing a doctorate at Boston University.

 He is past president of the National Association of College and University Chaplains and a Board member of the Association for College and University Religious Affairs.
 He is also an affiliated minister in the Memorial Church of Harvard University, and he serves on Harvard’s Board of Religious, Spiritual, and Ethical Life.
 He loves to travel the world and has visited twenty-five countries—enjoying art and architecture, tasting delicious food, and making new friends.